ziggi24/Turtle-Landscape/CONTRIBUTING.md

+# Contributing

+This repo readily welcomes others to fork and contribute code/comments/ideas/functionality.
-If you contribute please can you comment it so others can understand
+If you contribute, please comment so others can understand.